 “People should understand that antisemitism weaponizes a different set of tropes, stereotypes, conspiracy theories, and ideas about Jewish people than what anti-blackness might look like or what misogyny might look like,” says Khaykin.
 While you may be able to recognize discrimination against one marginalized group, that does not mean you can with another.

-A recent ADL report from January of 2023 found that 85% of Americans believe at least one anti-Jewish trope, including that Jewish people go out of their way to hire their own; they have too much power in the business world; they don’t care what happens to anyone but their own kind; or that they are more loyal to Israel than to America.
+ADL reports that 85% of Americans believe at least one anti-Jewish trope, including that Jewish people go out of their way to hire their own; they have too much power in the business world; they don’t care what happens to anyone but their own kind; or that they are more loyal to Israel than to America.
 These beliefs often creep into the workplace and impact hiring, promotion, and policies that naturally will make employees feel less included and supported.

 What Allyship Really Looks Like